-For public works, the contract value must be inferior to €30,000.
+For public works, the contract value must be less than €30,000.

-For the supply and lease of goods, as well as service contracts, the contract value must be inferior to £20,000.
+For the supply and lease of goods, as well as service contracts, the contract value must be less than €20,000.

-As for other types of contracts - excluding concession of public works and services and company incorporation contracts - the direct award procedure can only be chosen if the contract value is inferior to ε 50,000.
+As for other types of contracts - excluding concession of public works and services and company incorporation contracts - the direct award procedure can only be chosen if the contract value is less than $\ensuremath{\mathfrak{C}}50,000$.